 from harness publicists across North America

-Wednesday’s (June 27) edition of Racing Roundup features results stories from The Meadows, Saratoga Casino and Raceway and Running Aces.
+Friday’s (July 5) edition of Racing Roundup features results stories from Vernon Downs, Northfield Park and Saratoga Casino and Raceway.

 Saratoga Casino and Raceway